Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 • Employee recognition

-As a core part of your company’s identity, corporate culture influences every aspect of an organization.
-There is no one “right” type of company culture and there are often several cultures and subcultures that exist at one time.
+As a core part of your company’s identity, work culture influences every aspect of an organization.
+There is no one “right” type of work culture and there are often several cultures and subcultures that exist at one time.
 What works for one organization won’t meet the needs of another.

 Culture is how employees' hearts and stomachs feel about Monday morning on Sunday night.